 Camera Blur: The renderer will ignore the movement of the camera when computing motion blur when this feature is disabled.
-If you do move the camera and want everything in the scene to blur realistically, you will need to turn this feature on; however, you should expect this to be a potentially expensive operation since everything in the scene will blur, creating noise that must converge.
+If you do move the camera and want everything in the scene to blur accordingly, you will need to turn this feature on; however, you should expect this to be a potentially expensive operation since everything in the scene will now undergo motion blurring calculations.